 Another issue I find sometimes comes up is the issue of sleeping time.
 An employee required to be on duty less than 24 hours is considered to be “working” even if he or she is permitted to sleep during some of those hours when not busy.
 If an employee is on duty more than 24 hours, a sleeping period of no more than eight hours may be subtracted from work hours.
 However, this can only be done if sleeping facilities are provided and at least five hours of uninterrupted sleep may be achieved by the employee.

-A thorough presentation of state and federal laws relating to lunch and break law may be found on the Hawaii Complete Labor Law Poster.
+A thorough presentation of state and federal laws relating to lunch and break law may be found on the Hawaii All in One Labor Law Poster.
 This poster also features information on many other state and federal labor law requirements.

 Bookmark the permalink